 You no longer need to be registered with the dentist at Shelley Manor Dental to see our hygienist, following a ruling on “Direct access to hygiene services” made by the General Dental Council.
-This changed the rules about visiting a hygienist and you can now book in to our hygienist clinic without needing a referral from a dentist. if you’d like to book in to our hygiene clinic just call us on 01202 443882.
+This changed the rules about visiting a hygienist and you can now book in to our hygienist clinic without needing a referral from a dentist.
+If you’d like to book in to our hygiene clinic just call us on 01202 443882.

-note: if you are visiting is for the first time you will be given a registration form to fill out when you arrive at reception that includes questions about your medical history, so if you are taking any medication please make sure to let us know.
+On your first visit when you arrive at reception you will be given registration form to fill out that includes questions about your medical history, so if you are taking any medication please make sure to let us know.
 This information is confidential and is solely for use by your hygienist.

 ‘Same Day Booking’ Offer

 Sometimes we have last minute cancellations for hygiene appointments and can offer you a same day booking for hygiene.
-In this instance we can book you in for a special price of £50 for a 30mins appointment, normal price £60.
+In this instance we can book you in for a special price of £50 for a 30mins appointment, normal price £62.50.

 Frequently asked questions